Schiff: White House ‘Pushing Back’ on House Intel Investigation into Russia Ties

 Since Monday’s hearing, Manafort, who ran Trump’s campaign for several months last year, has been accused of hiding a $750,000 payment in 2009 from his former client, Ukraine’s ex-president Viktor Yanukovych.
 He also reportedly worked as far back as 2005 to further Russian President Vladimir Putin’s interests by quashing anti-Russian opposition in countries that were once the Soviet Union for millions of dollars a year.

+Later Friday, Trump advisers Roger Stone and Carter Page also volunteered to speak to the House Intelligence Committee.
+Stone’s attorney specified his preference for an open session.

-Despite Manafort’s offer to testify in the House, Schiff suggested the political infighting on his committee may be making it impossible for the panel to do its work.
+Despite offers to testify in the House, Schiff suggested the political infighting on his committee may be making it impossible for the panel to do its work.

 “I think that one of the profound takeaways of the past couple days is we really do need an independent commission here.
 Because the public at the end of the day needs to have confidence that someone has done a thorough investigation untainted by political considerations,” Schiff said.